iestyn-lewis/dxpl/index.md

 Please contact me:  <a href="mailto:iestyn.lewis@gmail.com">iestyn.lewis@gmail.com</a>

-The latest firmware version is 2.03.
+The latest firmware version is 2.04.
 To determine your device's firmware version, unplug your DXPL and plug it back in again.
 Immediately after the DXPL "splash" appears, your firmware version will be displayed.
+To upgrade your device, please contact me.

 ### Firmware Version History

-* 2.01 - Initial release version.
-* 2.02 - Added delay after each buffer is sent to the DX7.
+* 2.04 - Further cleaned up presets to remove duplicates and invalid files.
+Allowed 0 ms buffer delay when sending.
 * 2.03 - Improved reliability of patch saving.
 Configurable buffer and F7 delay when sending patches.
+<b><a target="_blank" href="images/DXPL v2.03 Preset List.pdf">Version 2.03 and previous Preset List</a></b>
+* 2.02 - Added delay after each buffer is sent to the DX7.
+* 2.01 - Initial release version.